 Everyone can have a go at fishing when we are at anchor.
 Small fish are put back, but if you are lucky and have a little skill the larger ones will end up in the pot that night.
 It's hard to find fresher fish for dinner, especially when the mackerel are in season.

 You can jump or dive off the boat.
 For the less adventurous you can enter the sea by climbing down the ladder!

 There is plenty of room onboard for you to bring your own equipment for those activities which you can enjoy from the boat.

-You are welcome to join the Skipper in the wheelhouse to steer and learn about navigating the local area.
+You are welcome to join the skipper in the wheelhouse to steer and learn about navigating the local area.
 Navigating the boat on their own is something children are unlikely to forget.
-The skipper will also be happy to take you round the engine room and educate you on his diesel engine (on St Hilda a 6 cylinder Kelvin diesel engine!).
-You will be able to help with; tying knots (a very important activity!); mooring; and on St Hilda you can help with the sails (if you want to hoist them).
+The skipper will also be happy to take you round the engine room and educate you on his diesel engine (aboard St Hilda a 6 cylinder Kelvin diesel engine!).
+You will be able to help with: tying knots (a very important activity!); mooring; and on St Hilda you can help with the sails (if you want to hoist them).
 We anchor at night (or occasionally moor alongside a pontoon) - we do not travel at night for safety reasons.
 We only set the sails on St Hilda when conditions are right (ideally a broad reach) and do not sail in the very narrow sea lochs or beat into heavy weather!

 The library is in the deck saloon.
 It has a range of informative books/leaflets on the local area as well as novels and board games.
 Remember to take your own favourite games and any extra reading material.

 The tender will take you ashore and pick you up at a prearranged time or signal.
 We want you to be able to do as much or as little exploration ashore as you wish and we can plan daily trips ashore.
-The Skipper has good local knowledge of the best walks and attractions and any specialist activities.
-For insurance and safety reasons, the Skipper operates the tender.
+The skipper has good local knowledge of the best walks and attractions and any specialist activities.
+For insurance and safety reasons, the skipper operates the tender.